-Down syndrome
+Down Syndrome

-Since the chromosomal anomaly results in DS phenotypes and manifestations, the "gene-dosage" hypothesis is strengthened.
-The "gene-dosage" hypothesis claims that following 50% increase in the expression level of the RNA, related to the trisomic genes, imbalance in critical genes would occur and therefore, DS phenotypes appear.
-In contrast with the "gene-dosage" hypothesis, the 'amplified developmental instability' hypothesis asserts that DS phenotypes result from a nonspecific disturbance of chromosome balance.
+Since the chromosomal anomaly results in DS phenotypes, the "gene-dosage" hypothesis gains value.
+The "gene-dosage" hypothesis claims that 50% increase in the expression level of the RNA transcripted from trisomic genes, imbalance in critical genes would take place and thus, DS phenotypes manifest.3,17-19 In contrast to with the "gene-dosage" hypothesis, the "amplified developmental instability" instability hypothesis argue that trisomy 21 result from a nonspecific disturbance of chromosome balance.
 According to this hypothesis, the size of the triplicated chromosomal region is anticipated to correlate with the levels of cognitive malfunctions.

-21,22 on this hypothesis.23 Toward a comprehensive understanding of the phenotype-genotype relationship in DS, nearly 80 phenotypes were predicted to associate with DS.^{24,25}
+However, the identification of full trisomy patients with milder intellectual disability casts doubts on this hypothesis.
+Toward a comprehensive understanding of the phenotype-genotype relationship in DS, nearly 80 phenotypes were predicted to associate with DS.